International Docking System Standard: Hard Capture System

 Once soft capture is achieved, the hard capture system (HCS) can begin final structural mating.
 It consists of 12 pairs of mechanical hooks on both the passive and active port.
 Guide pins are used to ensure accurate alignment of the docking rings to properly allow the hooks to engage.
 Once the hooks are fully driven, the docking ports' electrical connectors can begin transferring data and the docking procedure is complete.

 Implementations

 The NASA Docking System is NASA's implementation of the IDSS.
-The International Docking Adapter converts older Russian APAS-95 docking systems to the International Docking System Standard.
-NASA set June 2016 as the starting date to construct 4 of the NASA Docking System units for the Commercial Crew Development program.[link broken]
-Two International Docking Adapters have been sent to the International Space Station, and another was destroyed on ascent.
+The International Docking Adapter (IDA) converts older Russian APAS-95 docking systems to the International Docking System Standard.
+IDA implements the passive IDSS role.
+NASA set June 2016 as the starting date to construct 4 of the NASA Docking System units for the Commercial Crew Development program.
+Two International Docking Adapters were added to the International Space Station, and another was destroyed on ascent.
+As of November 2025 these ports have been used during 25 SpaceX Dragon 2 missions and two Boeing Starliner missions.

+SpaceX designed and implemented an IDSS port for the Crew and Cargo Dragon 2.
+The ports implement the active role.
+It was first used on the Crew Dragon Demo-1 mission in March 2019.

+SpaceX is implementing an active/passive IDSS port for Starship HLS based on the active-only port on Dragon 2.

+Boeing Starliner uses the NASA Docking System version of IDSS, implementing the active role.
+It was first used on Boeing Orbital Flight Test 2 in May 2022.

+NASA's Orion spacecraft will use the NASA Docking System version of IDSS starting with the Artemis III mission.

 The ESA's International Berthing and Docking Mechanism is their IDSS compatible docking system.

-The planned Power and Propulsion Element of the Lunar Gateway will be IDSS compatible.
+Lunar Gateway will be assembled in lunar orbit from modules that connect to each other using IDSS ports.
+Visiting spacecraft (Orion, HLS, GLS) will connect to Gateway using IDSS ports.

 In March 2020, Space.com reported that a Chinese crew capsule is possibly IDSS compatible.

-SpaceX designed and implemented an IDSS port for the Crew and Cargo Dragons.
+ISRO is developing the IDSS-compliant Bhartiya Docking System (BDS) for use in Gaganyaan and the Bharatiya Antariksha Station.
+They have tested a subscale version of BDS with their SpaDeX mission with successful docking achieved in January 2025.